lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/nin.md

 (altura e largura) como equivalente a um exemplo e um canal como equivalente a um recurso.

-:numref:`fig_nin` illustrates the main structural differences between VGG and NiN, and their blocks.
-The NiN block consists of one convolutional layer followed by two $1\times 1$ convolutional layers that act as per-pixel fully-connected layers with ReLU activations.
-The convolution window shape of the first layer is typically set by the user.
-The subsequent window shapes are fixed to $1 \times 1$.

 :numref:`fig_nin` ilustra as principais diferenças estruturais entre VGG e NiN, e seus blocos.
 O bloco NiN consiste em uma camada convolucional